SudoKy0t0/SudoKy0t0.github.io/_posts/2026-03-09-htb-busqueda-writeup.md

      full-checkup  : Run a full system checkup
 ```

 Using the option `docker-ps` reveals a couple of docker containers that exist on the machine.
+One for gitea and the other belongs to a sql database.

 ```bash
 svc@busqueda:~$ sudo /usr/bin/python3 /opt/scripts/system-checkup.py docker-ps